EmbarkStudios/cargo-deny/docs/src/cli/check.md

 When running the `advisories` check, the configured advisory database will be fetched and opened.
 If this flag is passed, the database won't be fetched, but an error will occur if it doesn't already exist locally.

+This option is also set if the `--offline` flag is used in the global options.

 ### `-D, --deny <DENY>`

 Set lint denied